 ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out what’s wrong and identify the cause of the problem.
 To see other pages, use the menu on the side of your screen.

-Doctors use many tests to diagnose cancer and find out if it has metastasized (spread).
+Doctors use many tests to diagnose cancer and find out if it has spread to another part of the body, called metastasis.
 Some tests may also determine which treatments may be the most effective.
 For most types of cancer, a biopsy is the only way to make a definitive diagnosis of cancer.
 If a biopsy is not possible, the doctor may suggest other tests that will help make a diagnosis.
 This list describes options for diagnosing these types of cancer, and not all tests listed will be used for every person.
 Your doctor may consider these factors when choosing a diagnostic test:

 - Age and medical condition